 This ride takes in some of the best and easiest bridlepaths in South-West Sheffield.
 Although there more difficult bridleways in the area, and this route links to them, most of this route can be enjoyably done on a hybrid or touring bike.
 Where it isn’t suitable there are alternative routes.
 You will enjoy it best on a Mountain Bike.

 We’re starting at Bingham Park, on NCN Route 6.
 Follow the Porter Valley up to Forge Dam and then the second turning off onto Ivy Cottage Lane.
 Take this up to Whiteley Woods Road, turn right and a short way take the bridleway to the right.
 This crosses Cottage Lane and continues to Ringinglow Road.
 Turn left and you will see another bridleway on the right.
 This is Coit Lane – follow this around the sports centre and it will take you to Whirlow Grange Farm (which has a shop and cafe).
 This leads to Fenney Lane which will take you to Whinfell Quarry Garden.
-Cross Ecclesall Rd Sth and take the left turn to LImb Lane (re-surfaced as of April 2017) About half a mile along you will see the entrance to Ecclesall Woods, follow this down and as you near the bottom, the bridleway turns to the left, but if you dismount and go straight along the footpath, there is a link to the left that takes you to Ryecroft Glen road.
+Cross Ecclesall Rd Sth and take the left turn to LImb Lane (re-surfaced as of April 2017) About half a mile along you will see the entrance to Ecclesall Woods, follow this down and as you near the bottom, the bridleway turns to the left, but if you dismount and go straight along the footpath, there is a link to the right that takes you to Ryecroft Glen road.
 At the junction with Dore Rd turn right, up the hill a ways and left onto Victor Road.
 Left onto Cavendish Road and at the bottom you will see the entrance to the Water Lane bridleway.
-(You are not far from Abbeydale Park Rise which has the most amazing Christmas Lights in Sheffield).
+(You are not far from Abbeydale Park Rise which used to have the most amazing Christmas Lights in Sheffield, before Amey cut most of the trees down).
 The bridleway has two tracks, the one on the right is smoothish tarmac, the one on the right is more technically challenging.
 At the bottom you are on Abbeydale Road near Dore Station.

 Turn left and take this busy road to the junction with Abbey Lane, turn right with care.
 A few hundred yards up turn right for Beauchief Abbey Lane, which becomes a Drive, take this up to the top and turn left through the access barrier to continue on the unmade section to Hemper Lane.
 Throw a left here and at the Greenhill Roundabout take the third exit onto Greenhill Main Road.
 At the White Swan go through the barriers on the left onto School Lane becoming Greenfield Road.
 This will bring you to Chesterfield Rd South, use the pedestrian crossing and take the footpath directly adjacent.
 Turn left when you emerge on Little Norton Lane and keep an eye out for the track on the right that separates Graves Park from the Housing estate.
 This brings you out on Norton Lane, turn left and left again for Bunting Nook.
 If you go through Graves Park, don’t let the sheep eat your bike!